sequoiatree/teaching-cs/src/curriculum/topical/conclusion/homework.md

 * Concluding question (2+ paragraphs)
   * What are some ways that students struggle with learning computer science?
 Explain as you would to a freshman with no prior experience who is considering CS as a major.

 It should be 1.5 page minimum (12pt font, 1 inch margins, and single-spaced) but please do write more if you feel inclined!
+Submit it on bCourses under the assignment "Week {{ week.number }} Homework" as usual.

 We use this essay to assess what you have learned over the course of the semester and what we can improve for next time.
 Sometimes, when tutor / TA hiring rolls around, professors also ask us how you are as a teacher.
 In order to answer that question, one thing we might draw from is your final essay.